Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Images and videos are everywhere.
 Who uses them?
 Everyone.
 Small businesses and large companies, charities, the government and political parties, schools, the beauty and fashion industries, your friends, your family, and you, every time you tweet a selfie or post a picture of your meal on Facebook.

-There is a visual element to almost everything, and using one can affect how much response content generates.
+There is a visual element to almost everything, and using one can affect how much response content is generated.

 Need inspiration?
 Use a photo campaign to raise awareness for a charity.
 Invite fans of a product to make their video, telling you what they love about it.